Mailchimp vs Mailerlite: The email marketing stand-off

 Mailerlite landing page settings

-Measuring your successes and weak points is a priority, and this is where analytics come into play.
+Measuring your successes and weak points is a priority, and this is where analytics comes into play.
 You can look at each of your campaigns and gauge their effectiveness through several metrics.
 What’s great about Mailchimp’s analytics is they also offer machine learning algorithms to help with market segmentation.

 Another useful feature within Mailchimp is the comparative feature.
 This feature allows you to compare each email to your average campaign stats to determine its effectiveness against your previous outreach.

-Mailerlite offers simple and straightforward analytics with typical email marketing metrics including email campaign activity, subscriber engagement, devices, popular links, click maps, and opens by location.
+Mailerlite offers simple and straightforward analytics with typical email campaign metrics including email campaign activity, subscriber engagement, devices, popular links, click maps, and opens by location.
 While the user interface makes this information easy to access, it would be nice for some to have conversion data and other advanced metrics as well.

 The winner in this category is less clear, but it goes to Mailerlite!
 With more automation features offered in the free tier and an easier setup process, you’d be able to take advantage of this offering early on in your usage.